HillaryKoros/30DayMapChallenge2024/README.md

 - Fork the repository.
 - Create a new branch.
-- Make your changes and submit a pull reques
+- Make your changes and submit a pull request

 ## Acknowledgements
 - Inspired by the 30 Day Map Challenge community.